5 Ways to Teach Kids the Value of Money

 As children get older, you’ll need to introduce a few more concepts.
 Perhaps they can earn extra pocket money through completing additional chores such as washing the car or raking leaves.
 As they get older still, perhaps their pocket money should turn into an allowance, giving them greater learning opportunities for financial management.

-4. How to teach kids the value of money: Go Out
+4. How to teach kids the value of money: Go Out and Put it into Practice

 We all learn best through practice.
 The same applies to kids learning about money.
 From their preschool years they can help in the supermarket as you select and choose items based on price and value.
 As they get older they can help with family money-based tasks such as booking tickets to the cinema with you, or getting a short shopping list of groceries.